-I hereby grant permission to Helena College University of Montana and the Montana University System its agents, and others working under its authority, full and free use of photographs containing my image/likeness.
-I understand these images may be used for promotional, news, research and/or educational purposes.
+I hereby grant permission to the Helena College University of Montana and the Montana University System its agents, and others working under its authority, for full and free use of photographs containing my image/likeness.
+I understand these images may be used for promotional, news, research, and/or educational purposes.
 I hereby release, discharge, and hold harmless Helena College and its agents from any and all claims, demands, or causes of action that I may hereafter have by reason of anything contained in the photographs.
-I do further certify that I am either of legal age, or possess full legal capacity to execute the foregoing authorization and release.
+I do further certify that I am either of legal age or possess full legal capacity to execute the foregoing authorization and release.

+Please print your name here:

-Please sign your name here: Date::
+Please sign your name here: Date:

-Employer Contact Release Form
+Employer Cont tact Release Form

-, e Department of Nursing to contact my employee for the purpose of assessing n with graduates of Helena College Nursing for entry-level positions.
+I hereby allow Helena College Department of Nursing to satisfaction with graduates of Helena College Nursing for

 Please print your name here:

 Please sign your name here: Date: